 - How to create a visual factory

 - Kaizen events

 Please note: Some of these topics may also work in Advanced Continuous Improvement, depending upon their level of sophistication.

-Advanced Continuous Improvement: This track targets individuals and work teams who are veterans of lean and continuous improvement, and who may oversee multiple facilities.
+Track 2: Advanced Continuous Improvement: This track targets individuals and work teams who are veterans of lean and continuous improvement, and who may oversee multiple facilities.
 They are seeking ways to sustain their initiatives as well as introduce more complex strategies.
 Sessions in this track should engage attendees who are well past the beginner's stage.
 Specific topics of interest include (but are not limited to):

 - Hoshin kanri